shailensukul/CKA/Workloads-Scheduling/ReadMe.md

             optional: false // if optional is true, the container will start even if the ConfigMap does not exist
 ```

-Mapp all values from a ConfigMap to the Pod
+Map all values from a ConfigMap to the Pod

 ```
 ...
 spec:
     containers:
     - image: some-image
-    envFrom: // Use envForm instead of emv
+    envFrom: // Use envForm instead of env
     - prefix: CONFIG_ // Optional.
 All environment variables will be prefixed with CONFIG_
       configMapRef:
         name: my-config-map // Name of ConfigMap